 - It’s a place that provides in its’ teachings an organized approach to please God.

 All of these are what I would call reasonable human expectations.
 We want to be liked by others.
 We want some assurance of a better place after this is over.
-We want to be a part of something that is bigger than ourselves.
+We want to be a part of something bigger than ourselves.
 We want to help others.
 We want others to appreciate us.
 But the question is, is there a lot more to our spiritual life than just what appears for us on the surface?

 Does your relationship with God sound something like what was just described?
 If it is, then you are blessed.
 If not, then why not find out what you’re missing.
 This is what will be presented to you in the following chapters.
-Are you ready to find out the answers to the questions posed in the beginning of this study which I will condense down to one question?
+Are you ready to find out the answers to the questions posed at the beginning of this study, which I will condense down to one question?

 What is salvation?